karanpratapsingh/system-design/README.md

 Load balancing shares some common traits with clustering, but they are different processes.
 Clustering provides redundancy and boosts capacity and availability.
 Servers in a cluster are aware of each other and work together toward a common purpose.
 But with load balancing, servers are not aware of each other.
 Instead, they react to the requests they receive from the load balancer.

-We can employ load balancing in conjunction with clustering, but it also is applicable in cases involving independent servers that share a common purpose such as to run a website, business application, web service, or some other IT resource.
+We can employ load balancing in conjunction with clustering but it also is applicable in cases involving independent servers that share a common purpose such as to run a website, business application, web service, or some other IT resource.

 ## Challenges